Meditation for May 16th

 The kids are walking away from community-based culture,

-And wanting to make money off of the community.
+And wanting to make money off the community.

-This is exactly what you wanted when you started the National Review.
+This is precisely what you wanted when you started the National Review.

 This is why even though you are dead,